 Just because you can prove false testimony was used in a case doesn’t mean you are going to win.
 The law requires you to establish harm, which means the testimony had some impact on the verdict.
 The test for obtaining relief can vary and depends on several factors.

 The Court in Chabot held that the test for reviewing the unknowing use of false testimony is the same as that for the knowing use of perjured testimony; the defendant has the burden to prove by a preponderance of the evidence that the false evidence contributed to his conviction or punishment.
 In Ex Parte Chavez, 371 S.W.
 200 (Tex.
 Crim.
 App.
 2012), the Court framed the question as to whether the testimony was “material”, which focuses on whether there is a “reasonable likelihood” that the false testimony affected the judgment of the jury.

 We will talk later about what that means, and what you need to prove to obtain relief.

 The legislature gives another tool – Art.
 11.073

 Even with the expansion of the due process claim, there were still cases where an expert’s testimony had changed, but the defendant could not obtain relief.
 The legislature responded by enacting Art.
-11.073, of Texas Code of Criminal Procedure.
+11.073, of the Texas Code of Criminal Procedure.
 That Statute now allows a court to reverse a conviction when there is “relevant scientific evidence” that was not available to be offered at trial, or contradicts scientific evidence relied on by the State at trial.

 So what does that mean in layman’s terms?
 Basically, it means that if you can prove the scientific evidence used at trial was not accurate, you may be able to get your conviction reversed.